processing/p5.js/contributor_docs/organization.md

 Stewards are contributors that are particularly involved, familiar, or responsive to certain areas of the project.
 Their role is to help provide context and guidance to others working on p5.js.
 If you have a question about contributing to a particular area, you can tag the listed steward in an issue or pull request.
 They may also weigh in on feature requests and guide the overall direction of their area, with the input of the community.

 Anyone interested can volunteer to be a steward!
-There are no specific requirements for expertise, just an interest in actively learning and participating.
+There are no specific requirements for expertise, just an interest in active learning and participating.
 If you’re familiar with one or more parts of this project, open an issue to volunteer as a steward!

 Once added, a steward's username will remain in the [stewards section of the readme](https://github.com/processing/p5.js#stewards) until they request to be removed.
 If a steward is unresponsive for an extended period of time, we may ping them to ask about their status.
 And you can always take a break as a steward and come back!